JamesC-1957/consensys-pet-store-final/README.md

 `truffle migrate --reset`

+## To Test Contracts
+`truffle test`

 ## To Run Web Application
 `npm run dev`

-## Initially, you need to add some pets thru "List Pets"  panel to my "Pet Shop" store, So, other people may able to adopt a pet from there.
+## Initially, you need to add some pets thru "List Pet"  panel to "James's Pet Shop" store, So, other people may able to adopt a pet from there.

 ## Note:
 `Use browser api that randomly generates an IPFS NODE directly in the browser`